projectacrn/acrn-hypervisor/doc/user-guides/acrn-dm-parameters.rst

        ``GUEST_FLAG_IO_COMPLETION_POLLING`` mode.
 This kind of VM is generally used for soft realtime scenarios (without ``--lapic_pt``) or hard realtime scenarios (with ``--lapic_pt``).
-With ``GUEST_FLAG_RT``, the Service OS (SOS) cannot interfere with this kind of VM when it is running.
+With ``GUEST_FLAG_RT``, the Service VM cannot interfere with this kind of VM when it is running.
 It can only be powered off from inside the VM itself.

        By default, this option is not enabled.